Passive optical network: WDM-PON

-Wavelength-Division Multiplexing PON, or WDM-PON, is a non-standard type of passive optical networking, being developed by some companies.
+Wavelength-Division Multiplexing PON (WDM-PON) is a non-standard type of passive optical networking that is being developed by some companies.

 The multiple wavelengths of a WDM-PON can be used to separate Optical Network Units (ONUs) into several virtual PONs co-existing on the same physical infrastructure.
 Alternatively the wavelengths can be used collectively through statistical multiplexing to provide efficient wavelength utilization and lower delays experienced by the ONUs.

 There is no common standard for WDM-PON nor any unanimously agreed upon definition of the term.
 By some definitions WDM-PON is a dedicated wavelength for each ONU.
 Other more liberal definitions suggest the use of more than one wavelength in any one direction on a PON is WDM-PON.
 It is difficult to point to an un-biased list of WDM-PON vendors when there is no such unanimous definition.

 PONs provide higher bandwidth than traditional copper based access networks.
 WDM-PON has better privacy and better scalability because of each ONU only receives its own wavelength.

 Advantages: The MAC layer is simplified because the P2P connections between OLT and ONUs are realized in wavelength domain, so no P2MP media access control is needed.
 In WDM-PON each wavelength can run at a different speed and protocol so there is an easy pay-as-you-grow upgrade.

 Challenges: High cost of initial set-up, the cost of the WDM components.
 Temperature control is another challenge because of how wavelengths tend to drift with environmental temperatures.

 TWDM-PON

 Time- and wavelength-division multiplexed passive optical network (TWDM-PON) is a primary solution for the next-generation passive optical network stage 2 (NG-PON2) by the full service access network (FSAN) in April 2012.
 TWDM-PON coexists with commercially deployed Gigabit PON (G-PON) and 10 Gigabit PON (XG-PON) systems.
+While G-PON, XG-PON, and XGS-PON only support one wavelength per direction, NG-PON supports 4 or 8 wavelengths per direction, and 10 Gbit/s per wavelength for up to 80 Gbit/s of downstream and upstream bandwidth.

 Long-Reach Optical Access Networks

 The concept of the Long-Reach Optical Access Network (LROAN) is to replace the optical/electrical/optical conversion that takes place at the local exchange with a continuous optical path that extends from the customer to the core of the network.
 Work by Davey and Payne at BT showed that significant cost savings could be made by reducing the electronic equipment and real-estate required at the local exchange or wire center.
-A proof of concept demonstrator showed that it was possible to serve 1024 users at 10Gbit/s with 100 km reach.
+A proof of concept demonstrator showed that it was possible to serve 1024 users at 10 Gbit/s with 100 km reach.

 This technology has sometimes been termed Long-Reach PON, however, many argue that the term PON is no longer applicable as, in most instances, only the distribution remains passive.